 At 0.833 cents/point this is how much an award night would cost at hotels in each category if you were to buy points in this promotion:

-If you’re looking to book a Marriott property in one of the less high-demand locations or if you’re planning to stay at a Marriott during a quiet period it’s unlikely that you’ll find much value in buying points in this sale.
+If you’re planning to book a Marriott property in one of the less high-demand locations or if you’re planning to stay at a Marriott during a quiet period, it’s unlikely that you’ll find much value in buying points in this sale.

 If, however, you’re considering making a Marriott booking in an expensive city like New York, London, Tokyo, Moscow, etc…, there’s a good chance that this sale could save you some money, but you’ll need to do the math to be sure.

-A positive (although slightly extreme) example would be a hotel like JW Marriott Miami where, on a randomly selected night in May, a guest would be charged over $650 for a room that the property will also happily sell for 35,000 points.
+A positive example would be a hotel like the Ritz-Carlton Coconut Grove where, on a randomly selected night in December, a guest would be charged $774 for a room that the property will also happily sell for 60,000 points.

-Another (less extreme) example would be the AC Hotel Seattle Bellvue/Downtown where, on another randomly selected night, the property is charging $406 for a room it is prepared to sell for 30,000 points.
+Another example would be the AC Hotel Seattle Bellevue/Downtown where, on another randomly selected night, the property is charging $406 for a room it is prepared to sell for 30,000 points.

 Using points purchased in this sale, the 30,000 points needed for this night would cost approximately $250 and would therefore save a Bonvoy member over $150 on a one-night stay.